University campus in Missouri

 The cost of IT education in Missouri remains competitive and affordable.
 Public four-year institutions charge an average in-state tuition of $8,649, significantly lower than the national average (College Scorecard).
 Top-ranked institutions like Southeast Missouri State University and University of Central Missouri lead in program completions with 324 and 308 degrees respectively, while the University of Missouri-Columbia ranks first for bachelor's programs (College Scorecard).
 Students qualifying for need-based aid can access the Access Missouri Grant, which provides up to $2,850 annually at public institutions.
 For related specializations, prospective students should explore Cybersecurity in Missouri, Network Administration in Missouri, and Cloud Computing in Missouri programs.

-Information Technology Job Market in Missouri
+Information Technology Job Market & Salary Data in Missouri

 Employment Outlook

-Missouri's information technology job market is robust and growing, supported by a diverse economy spanning healthcare, retail, financial services, and technology sectors.
+Missouri's information technology job market is strong and growing, supported by a diverse economy spanning healthcare, retail, financial services, and technology sectors.
 The state has 48 institutions offering IT programs across all degree levels, producing 865 bachelor's completions, 906 master's completions, and 72 associate's completions annually (IPEDS).
 Major metropolitan areas including St. Louis, Kansas City, and Springfield serve as primary employment hubs, with Kansas City and St. Louis metros attracting significant tech talent and investment.
 The state's average public four-year in-state tuition of $8,649 makes Missouri an affordable entry point for IT education compared to national averages (IPEDS).
 For current salary and employment data, the BLS State Data for Missouri provides detailed occupational employment statistics and wage information across all IT specializations.

 Salaries by Metro